microsoft/fluentui/rfcs/convergence/internationalization.md

 - How will this affect SSR?
 - Could we create a script to generate a blank locale JSON file as a template for an author-selected set of components?
 - Flexibility/integration with other 3rd party localization tools or patterns
-- Bundle size if all components' strings are included in defaultStrings (at least in the English/default set of strings)